Easy Lemon Bundt Cake

 - Cool the cake on a wire rack for 10-15 minutes before releasing it from the pan.
 It needs some time to cool so it doesn’t fall apart when you flip it over onto the cooling rack.
 If you wait too long, the cake will stick.
 I like to give it a little shake back and forth to help loosen the cake from the walls of the pan, before inverting.

-- Cool completely before glazing.
-Make sure to sift your powdered sugar if you want a smooth, lump-free lemon Bundt cake glaze.
+- Cool slightly before glazing.
+Make sure to sift your powdered sugar if you want a smooth, lump-free glaze.

 This lemon Bundt cake is easy peasy to make, yet tasty enough to serve to guests!
 Both picky palates in the house were thrilled with this cake.
 I think you will be, too.